Eclipses: What Is the Umbra?

 If you are within the Moon's umbra and look into the direction of the Sun, you will see a total solar eclipse as the Moon blocks the all of the Sun.
 On its journey through space, the Moon always casts an umbra.
 This means that somewhere in space, on the dark side of the Moon, a total solar eclipse is happening right now.

 As both the Moon and the Earth are in constant motion, the umbra moves across the face of the Earth during the eclipse, so the total phase can usually only be seen along a slim eclipse path.
-For example, the Great American Eclipse in August 2017 was only visible along a narrow belt stretching across the United States.
+For example, the total solar eclipse on April 8, 2024 will only be visible along a narrow belt stretching across the United States, Mexico, and Canada.

 How Large Is the Moon's Umbra?